Complete this statement: The Strengths, Needs, and Culture Discovery (SNCD) is a __________ document.

 If a family is mandated to receive services by the Department of Social Services (DSS), can they choose to discharge from services before completing a purposeful transition?

-In what phase of does the wraparound team help the family articulate how they will coordinate support in the future.
+In what phase does the wraparound team start to plan with the family how articulate they will coordinate support in the future.

 Who is primarily responsible for determining what information goes on the Strengths, Needs, and Culture Discovery (SNCD).